javierip/parallel-processing-teaching-toolkit/04-GPU-accelerators/01-cuda/05-block_size/README.md

 ## About this example
 This example shows the optimal selection of block size.
-Base on [CUDA Pro Tip: Occupancy API Simplifies Launch Configuration](https://devblogs.nvidia.com/parallelforall/cuda-pro-tip-occupancy-api-simplifies-launch-configuration).
+Based on [CUDA Pro Tip: Occupancy API Simplifies Launch Configuration](https://devblogs.nvidia.com/parallelforall/cuda-pro-tip-occupancy-api-simplifies-launch-configuration).

 ## Requirements